Kinda-Nefarious/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 1st script - Switches the current user to the user betty.
 * 2nd script - Prints the effective username of the current user.
 * 3rd script - Prints all the groups the current user is part of.
+* 4th script - Changes the owner of the file hello to the user betty.